Great Wall of Sand: States

-Since October 2015, when the USS Lassen passed close to man-made land built upon Subi Reef, the US has been conducting freedom of navigation operations (FONOP) near the artificial islands approximately every three months using Arleigh Burke-class Guided missile destroyers.
+Since October 2015, when the passed close to man-made land built upon Subi Reef, the US has been conducting freedom of navigation operations (FONOP) near the artificial islands approximately every three months using Arleigh Burke-class guided missile destroyers.

 In 2020 amid rising diplomatic and economic tensions in US-China relations, America declared that, "Beijing's claims to offshore resources across most of the South China Sea are completely unlawful, as is its campaign of bullying to control them."